dnlgrgly/pass/README.md

 Yes, totally.
 Also, it's our school project, so we are definietly going to work on this consistently so that we don't get a bad grade.

 ## How can I contribute?
-There are (going to be) several cards under the `Projects` tab - feel free to assign some of them to yourself, or if you find a bug, please create an Issue for it, we'll look into it.
+There are (going to be) several cards under the `Projects` tab - feel free to assign some of them to yourself, or if you find a bug, please create an `Issue` for it, we'll look into it.

+## Main contributors
+@dandesz198
+@daniellesti
+@hajdupetke